Brock Lesnar: WWE World Heavyweight Champion (2014–2015)

 At SummerSlam on August 17, Lesnar defeated John Cena to win the WWE World Heavyweight Championship in dominant fashion, delivering sixteen suplexes and two F-5s with little offense from Cena.
 In their rematch at Night of Champions, Lesnar retained the title after Seth Rollins interfered, causing a disqualification.
 Rollins later aligned with The Authority and was added to Lesnar and Cena's title match at the Royal Rumble on January 25, 2015, which Lesnar won.

-Lesnar's next challenger was Roman Reigns, who won the Royal Rumble match to earn a title shot at WrestleMania 31.
+Lesnar's next challenger was Roman Reigns, who won the Royal Rumble match to earn a title shot at WrestleMania 31 on March 29.
 During their match at the WrestleMania main event, Lesnar dominated early and famously uttered "Suplex City, bitch!", which evolved into a popular catchphrase.
 Midway through the bout, Rollins cashed in his Money in the Bank contract, turning it into a triple threat.
 Rollins pinned Reigns to win the title.
 The following night on Raw, Lesnar attempted to invoke his rematch clause but attacked announcers and a cameraman after being denied, leading to a storyline suspension.

-Lesnar returned on the June 15 episode of Raw and was named the number one contender for Rollins's title at Battleground.
+Lesnar returned on the June 15 episode of Raw and was named the number one contender for Rollins's title at Battleground on July 19.
 On July 4, he appeared at WWE's The Beast in the East special in Tokyo, defeating Kofi Kingston.
 At Battleground, Lesnar appeared poised to win the title before The Undertaker interfered, resulting in a disqualification and continuing their unresolved feud.